rezazzr/davari.io/_posts/2020-07-10-attention-is-all-you-read.md

 Where $$\mathrm{Sublayer}(x)$$ is the function implemented by the sublayer itself.

 The decoder module (see the right side of Figure 9) also consists of a stack of 6 identical layers.
-Similar to the encoder, each layer is composed of sublayers, in addition to the two sublayers in each encoder layer, the decoder incorporates a third sublayer, which performs multi-head attention over the output of the encoder stack.
+Similar to the encoder, each layer is composed of sublayers.
+In addition to the two sublayers in each encoder layer, the decoder incorporates a third sublayer, which performs multi-head attention over the output of the encoder stack.
 Analogous to the encoder module, each sublayer adopts a residual connection, and a layer normalization.
 The first multi-head attention sublayer of the decoder module is modified with a masking mechanism, in order to prevent the decoder to look into the future.